Achintha-999/helachat/README.md

 - 👤 **Profile Setup:** Avatar or upload, you decide.
 - 📱 **Contact Sync:** Find friends easily.
 - ⚡ **Fast & Responsive:** Built with NativeWind and Expo for performance.
+- 🔗 **Backend Integration:** Connects to a live server for messaging.
+- 🗄️ **Hibernate ORM Mapping:** Java objects map to SQL tables for robust data management.

 ---